 What really shines the most though are the story and stranger missions, the story where everything starts to unravel is brilliant and is, in my opinion, some of the best storytelling I’ve seen in a game, it’s incredibly cinematic and there are so many standout moments that I’d want to discuss but won’t to avoid spoilers.
 Some of the stranger quest chains are amazing too, and I felt a genuine sense of Arthur’s growth as a person with each one I did.
 I’d urge anyone to seek these out where they can and to keep an eye out for Hamish and Catherine Balfour especially as these were my personal favourites.

 It’s not a perfect game, my criticisms of the controls hold true for the entire game (in my opinion) but I found I noticed them less the more I became invested in the story.
-There are elements of the story that will stay with me like they did for games like Mass Effect, Bioshock and many more besides.
+There are elements of the story that will stay with me as they did for games like Mass Effect, Bioshock and many more besides.
 To anyone struggling with it I’d recommend bearing with it and pushing through, I’d hope you’d find it as interesting and rewarding as I have.